 Live with less

 Can you live without going to an expensive hairdresser?
 Can you live without going to the gym and looking for alternate methods of exercise?
 Can you live with gourmet coffee?
 There are several things in life that occupy our space, time and money but are not essential for our living.
 Slowly start eliminating all these things from your life.

 Train yourself to live with less ‘stuff.’
 You will actually start enjoying it after a while and realize how much you were spending on things that neither increase your quality of life and are not necessary for survival.

 This is a less talked about facet of minimalist living.
 Many people think that millennials are spending their money on avocado toasts instead of building a secure life.
 After the 2008 financial crisis, millennials have understood that jobs are not too easy to get, they are definitely not permanent, and a single problem in any large economic institution could ruin their lives forever.
 Therefore, millennials are saving and investing.
+Millennials are choosing to invest their money wisely as they have many aspirations in life.
+Whether they choose to look at this, read investment guides or seek help from a financial advisor, investing money has become a way of life.
 They now have retirement fund goals, emergency savings goals and even traveling goals.
 All this is paid for with the money they save by removing the cable connection, avoiding paying the mortgage and living a more fulfilled life away from ‘traditional money sucking expenses.’

 Do you think you can live this minimalistic lifestyle?
 Several people now swear by it and understand that living with less means living for more.
 Start by doing a little today, and you taste the millennial life.

 - Five-a-Day Too Expensive for Many UK Households - 28th July 2020

 - Spring 2020 Biking Gear Guide - 19th February 2020

 - How to Legally Become a Broker without Getting Licensed - 3rd April 2019